AgonPlatform/agon-mos/README.md

 ### Documentation

-The Agon Platform documentation can now be found on the [Community Documentation](https://agonconsole8.github.io/agon-docs/) site.
-This site provides extensive documentation about the Agon platform firmware, covering both Quark and Console8 firmware releases.
+The Agon Platform documentation can be found on the [Community Documentation](https://agonplatform.github.io/agon-docs/) site.
+This site provides extensive documentation about the Agon Platform firmware, covering both Quark and Console8 firmware releases.

 ### Community